 - You or a loved one takes generic prescription medication as a less expensive alternative to patented brand name drugs.
 (TPP will threaten the availability of less expensive, generic medications and give drug companies holding patents more rights.
 This could affect anyone who takes prescription medications, but is especially harmful to impoverished communities in the Global South who already struggle for access to medication, a fact that has led Doctors Without Borders to oppose the TPP.)

 - You prefer to eat food that you know is safe and free of chemical residues.
 (TPP would require countries to accept food that meets only the lowest safety standards of the collective participants.)

 - You drink water and don’t want it contaminated through increased fracking.
-(TPP would limit the authority of local governments to restrict permits to extraction and export of liquid nature gas to partner countries, which could lead to an increase in the practice of fracking.)
+(TPP would limit the authority of local governments to restrict permits to extraction and export of liquid nature gas to partner countries, which could lead to an .)